 Other male service groups included:

-- Kiwanis, which had an emphasis on projects assisting young people.
-Members preferred to build the amenity rather than just provide funds.
-In 2010 there were 29 clubs.
+- Kiwanis, which had an emphasis on projects assisting children, young people and their families.
+Members preferred to do, built or participate rather than just provide funds.
+This service group now includes women and well as men.
+In 2016 there were 22 clubs.